microsoft/rushstack/libraries/rig-package/README.md

 // Probe for the rig.json file and load it if found const rigConfig: RigConfig = RigConfig.loadForProjectFolder({
   // Specify a  project folder (i.e. where its package.json file is located)
-  projectFolderPath: '/path/to/project3'
+  projectFolderPath: testProjectFolder
 });

 if (rigConfig.rigFound) {
   // We found a config/rig.json file
   //
-  // Prints "/path/to/project3"
+  // Prints "/path/to/project3/config/rig.json"
   console.log('Found rig.json: ' + rigConfig.filePath);

   // Prints "example-rig"